addyosmani/backbone-fundamentals/chapters/03-internals.md

 * Backbone.History
 * Backbone.View

-Events are the standard way to deal with user interface actions, through the declarative event bindings on views, and also model and collection changes.
-Mastering events is one of the quickest ways to become more productive with Backbone.

-`Backbone.Events` also has the ability to give any object a way to bind and trigger custom events.
+`Backbone.Events` can give any object the ability to bind and trigger custom events.
 We can mix this module into any object easily and there isn't a requirement for events to be declared prior to them being bound.

 Example: